-Atmospheric Sciences (ATMO) is the study of phenomena in the Earth’s atmosphere.
+Atmospheric Sciences (ATMO) is the study of phenomena in the Earth’s atmosphere and other planetary atmospheres in the solar system.
 These phenomena include both weather and climate.
 Students pursuing the BS receive preparation for professional employment in the atmospheric sciences and are qualified for employment in the federal meteorological agencies.
 The atmospheric sciences major must be well-grounded in the fundamentals of mathematics, chemistry, and physics.
 Thus BS graduates are qualified to pursue graduate studies both in atmospheric sciences and other applied sciences, such as oceanography or geography.
 Graduate degrees prepare students to pursue research careers both with government and in academia.

 UH Manoa is an active member of the University Corporation for Atmospheric Research.

 Undergraduate students contemplating a major or minor should contact the SOEST Student Academic Services (SAS) in HIG 131B (808) 956-8767.
 You can also inquire about the major by contacting the department office (808) 956-8775.
 Graduate students are assigned individual faculty advisors by the graduate chair after their preliminary conference.